Do you remember the day you bought your grill and promised yourself to keep it clean and nice?

 - Remove the grill grates and turn them over to clean the bottom

-- Clean the bottom of the grill real good with water and soap.
+- Clean the bottom of the grill really well with water and soap.

 - Let your grill warm up for at least 10 minutes before you start cooking to clean out any soap residue.

 Monthly cleaning of the BBQ grill

-The steps in this one depending on what kind of grill you have.
+The steps in this one depend on what kind of grill you have.